ronnyandre/babymonitor/README.md

 However, I want to know my baby's activity during the night.
 Is he moving much?
 What times is he awake without making a sound?
 How is the humidity in the room?
 I also want to connect a light and heat source to the monitor as well.
 If temperature too high, turn down heat.
 If baby is asleep, turn off light.

-In a months time I will be in my paternity leave for a few months, which could be a good time to start this project.
+In January 2019 I will start my paternity leave which could be a good time to start this project.

 ## Features
 - Detect audio